Python Programming Tutorial

 Tuples are immutable collections, used to store data that should not change.
 They are useful for read-only data, ensuring that no accidental modifications occur.

-print(colors[0]) # Access first element
+print(shapes[0]) # Access first element

 # Attempting to modify will cause an error